»

 10% of people on the autistic spectrum have savant skills.
 They have high, sometimes prodigious performance on a specific skill in the presence of mild or moderate mental retardation.

 e. g.
-Memorizing lists, calender calculation, drawing skill, musical skill.
+Memorizing lists, calendar calculation, drawing skill, musical skill.

 Atypical autism